Bruno Metsu: Al Wasl

 Metsu was contacted by the Senegalese Football Federation (FSF) in February 2012 about his possible return to the manager post of the Senegal national football team.
 He was linked to the head coach job of the Iranian side Persepolis in June 2012 but it was eventually filled by Manuel José.
-On 12 July 2012, Metsu was named as the new Al Wasl FC head coach, replacing Diego Maradona who had been sacked two days earlier.
+On 12 July 2012, Metsu was named as the new Al Wasl FC head coach, replacing Diego Maradona, who had been sacked two days earlier.
 On 26 October 2012, he resigned from Al Wasl after being hospitalised in Dubai due to colon cancer.

-Cancer and death
+Death and funeral

 In October 2012, three months after replacing Diego Maradona at Al Wasl FC, Metsu was diagnosed with primary colon cancer, with the cancer already having metastasised to his lungs and liver.
 At the time of diagnosis, the cancer was already in the terminal stage and he was given three months to live.
 He underwent chemotherapy to treat the cancer.
-He spent the last few months of his life combatting the cancer in his native commune of Coudekerque-Village in northern France.
-Metsu succumbed to the cancer 15 October 2013 at Clinique des Flandres in Coudekerque-Branche.
-He was survived by his wife, Viviane Dièye Metsu, and their three children – Enzo, Noah and Maeva, and a son Rémy by his first wife.
+He spent the last few months of his life combating the cancer in his native commune of Coudekerque-Village in northern France.
+Metsu succumbed to the cancer and died on 15 October 2013 at Clinique des Flandres in Coudekerque-Branche.
+He was survived by his wife, Viviane Dièye Metsu, and their three children, as well as a son by his first wife.